AshleyJamesy/love-net/README.md

 end)

---callback will be called any time we receive a message with "ping" net.receive("ping", function(address) print("received message: 'ping' from '" .. address .. "'")
+--callback will be called any time we receive a message with "ping" net.receive("ping", function(address, roundTripTime) --you'll need to send a lot more messages to average down the round trip time as it starts high and then lowers print("received message: 'ping' from '" .. address .. "'", roundTripTime)

   local byte = net.readByte()
   local bool = net.readBool()